-Changes in Cervical Fluid
+Changes In Cervical Fluid

 Cervical fluid changes are one of the more common physical ovulation symptoms.
 As ovulation gets closer, estrogen levels rise and cervical mucus changes from thick, white mucus to a thin, slippery lubricant.
 When ovulation starts, cervical mucus changes again; this time it takes on a rubbery texture that will stretch between two fingers.
 The sticky, thick nature of cervical mucus holds onto semen and helps sperm travel safely to the egg in an environment full of deadly acids – the vagina.
 Physical cervical mucus ovulation symptoms don’t stop there.
-The body makes another change at the end of ovulation back to the sticky, thick mucus that stop sperm in its tracks.
+The body makes another change at the end of ovulation back to the sticky, thick mucus that stops sperm in its tracks.

-Changes in the Cervix
+Changes In The Cervix

 For women who want to take complete control of their fertility, physical ovulation symptoms include physical changes to the cervix.
 Women can insert one clean finger into the vagina and press on the cervix.
 When the female body is not ovulating, the cervix will feel tight and slightly hard – think the end of your nose.
 During ovulation, the cervix softens and even moves a little higher.

-Changes in Sex Drive
+Changes In Sex Drive

 Cervical fluid and cervix changes are physical ovulation symptoms you can touch and see, but there are other physical ovulation symptoms you can feel.
 As ovulation approaches, women often feel an increase in sex drive.
 It is thought that the female body gets ready to conceive every month as a basic survival instinct.
 While testosterone levels control female libido, there is no rise in testosterone during ovulation.
-Instead, there is a sharp decline in oestrogen levels making normal testosterone levels more effective and thus libido increases as a physical ovulation symptom.
+Instead, there is a sharp decline in estrogen levels making normal testosterone levels more effective and thus libido increases as a physical ovulation symptom.